 Thanks to Free Software’s transparent community-led development, a tendency towards modularity, and a culture which likes to experiment by ‘chaining’ different tools together into complex and unique workflows, a user of F/LOSS is made more aware of how their tools work and the limitless possibilities for creativity they offer.

 For me, Kdenlive is by far the best of free software video editors – as well as the usual editing functionality there are more professional elements such as audio plugin integration, advanced colour correction tools, scopes, and multiple editing modes (Slip/Roll/Ripple etc).
-The backend of Kdenlive (FFMPEG and MLT) is rock-solid, and seems to handle any format I throw at it, the user interface has improved hugely over the last couple of years and reached a professional level of functionality & polish in version 15.12, which in turn is bring more active users into the community.
-It suits my purposes well as a single videographer, though it may be difficult to integrate it into existing work flows as part of a large post-production team, simply due to the lack of open standards & interchange formats in the industry.
-Linux only though a Windows beta version is available (for an NLE which also works for MacOSX/Windows, check out Shotcut.)
+The backend of Kdenlive (FFMPEG and MLT) is rock-solid, and seems to handle any format I throw at it, the user interface has improved hugely over the last couple of years and reached a professional level of functionality & polish, which in turn is bringing more active users into the community.

 FLOSS Manuals: Video Editing with Kdenlive